Supply Chain Management Major

 Degree Requirements and Notes:

-- Students follow the published curricula for the supply chain management program of study from the semester/year of entrance in the College of Business to graduation provided enrollment at NDSU has not been discontinued for more than one year.
+- Students follow the published curricula for the supply chain management program of study from the semester/year of entrance in the College of Business (COB) to graduation provided enrollment at NDSU has not been discontinued for more than one year.
+Students who change their major are subject to meeting the curricular requirements in effect at the time the new major is declared.

 - Students must be accepted to the supply chain management major prior to the completion of the last 30 credits in 300 and 400 level CoB courses.